-In the era of Amazon Prime, free shipping has become a standard that customers have come to expect from online retailers.
-Businesses that fail to catch onto this new e-commerce norm face falling behind when big retail periods like Black Friday come around.
+With retail giants like Amazon Prime dominating the market, free shipping has become a standard that customers have come to expect from online retailers.
+Businesses that don’t catch onto this e-commerce norm face falling behind when big retail periods like Black Friday come around.

 Sure, to offer free shipping, you’ll have to factor shipping costs into your pricing model, but that’s exactly what brick-and-mortar stores have done for years, even during the sale season.
 Plus, it has some serious benefits.

 Here’s how you can benefit from offering free shipping to your customers this Black Friday.

-No one likes being stung by a surprise additional cost dropped into their basket, just before they’re ready to purchase.
+No one likes being surprised by an additional cost dropped into their basket just before they’re ready to purchase.

 In fact, a report carried out by e-commerce consultancy firm Forrester revealed that delivery charges are the number 1 reason why customers abandon their online baskets before finalising their purchase.

-Offering free shipping eliminates cart abandonment caused by delivery charges, helping drive a wealth of additional purchases over the Black Friday sales period.
+Offering free shipping eliminates cart abandonment caused by delivery charges and helps to drive a wealth of additional purchases over Black Friday and Cyber Week.

-If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers for whom free shipping is a must.
+If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers who consider free shipping a must.

 Those same customers will now be shopping around, but with something specific in mind, putting them on the fringe of making a purchase.

 If free shipping is the last remaining obstacle to their purchase, your business will reap the benefit of the failings of your competitors, and give you a chance to retain those customers for future transactions.

-A few years ago, there was a study carried out by Red Door on NuFACE, an anti-ageing skincare company in the US.
-It showed that when customers were told they could get free shipping on orders over $75, an order that has increased by 90%.
+A study carried out by Red Door on NuFACE, an anti-ageing skincare company in the US, showed that when customers were told they could get free shipping on orders over $75, orders increased by a massive 90%.

-On top of that, the company’s average order value also rose by 7.32%.
+On top of that, the company’s average order value rose by 7.32%.

-The study is just one example of how customers can be incentivised to spend more by being given a free shipping threshold.
+This study is just one example of how customers can be incentivised to spend more when you give them a free shipping threshold.

 A great strategy when adding a free shipping incentive is to place the threshold only slightly higher than your current average order value.